GabeScott/standard-works-vault/General Conference/1984 October - “And Why Call Ye Me, Lord, Lord, and Do Not the Things Which I Say”.md

 What should we do on the Sabbath day?
 The story is told about a poor woman who faithfully went to church every week.
 Her husband, however, was not so devoted.
 Week after week she urged him to go, but he would not.
 Finally, tiring of her pestering, he said, “Give me one good reason why I should go to church.”

 Her reply was: “I can’t explain to you why I go.
 All I can tell you is that I go in empty and come out full.”
-(Rick Walton and Fern Oviatt, eds., Stories for Mormons, Salt Lake City: Bookcraft, 1983, p.
+(Rick Walton and Fern Oviatt, eds., *Stories for Mormons,* Salt Lake City: Bookcraft, 1983, p.
 112.)

 With the proper planning, we should be able to use the Lord’s day in the way that He has intended for us.

-From the scriptures, let us remember, “The sabbath was made for man, and not man for the sabbath.”
-(Mark 2:27.)
-And again He has instructed us in the Doctrine and Covenants, “Trifle not with sacred things.”
-(D&C 6:12.)
+From the scriptures, let us remember, “The sabbath was made for man, and not man for the sabbath.” ([[Mark 2.27|Mark 2:27]].)
+And again He has instructed us in the Doctrine and Covenants, “Trifle not with sacred things.” ([[D&C 6.12|D&C 6:12]].)

 I give you my witness that the greatest joy you can experience here in mortality is being obedient to the will of the Lord.
 May we always strive to keep His commandments, and may we keep His sacred day holy is my prayer, in the name of Jesus Christ, amen.